Safe Control and Learning Using Generalized Action Governor: Safe Online Learning

-In Step~7, we consider a modified reward function $\tilde{r}(x,u_1)$, which is defined as the original reward $r(x,u)$ minus a penalty for the difference between the original action, $u_1$, and the action after action governor adjustment, $u$.
-This modified reward function achieves the following two goals: 1) If the original action $u_1$ is safe and the action governor passes $u_1$ through (i.e., $u = u_1$), then the modified reward $\tilde{r}(x,u_1)$ is equal to the original reward $r(x,u)$.
-2) If the original action $u_1$ is unsafe and the action governor adjusts $u_1$ to another action $u$, then the algorithm is informed by the penalty and will learn to not choose the unsafe action $u_1$ at the state $x$.
-In particular, the original reward is evaluated at the action after adjustment, $u$, because it is the action that is actually applied and thus the received reward at $t$, $r(t)$, corresponds to the state and this actually applied action at $t$, $(x(t), u(t))$.
-The penalty is proportional to the distance between $u_1$ and $u$ so that the algorithm is informed not only of the fact that $u_1$ is unsafe but also of how different it is from the closest safe action $u$.
-This will make the $Q$-function have a continuous transition between safe and unsafe actions (instead of a step change), which can facilitate function fitting.
+Algorithm~2 updates a $Q$-function estimate, $\tilde{Q}(x,u)$, in a mini-batch manner, where $T_{\max} > 0$ represents the maximum number of batch updates and $t_{\text{batch}} > 0$ represents the batch size.
+In Step~7, we consider a modified reward function $\tilde{r}(x,u_1)$, which is defined as the original reward $r(x,u)$ minus a penalty for the difference between the original action, $u_1$, and the action after AG adjustment, $u$.
+This modified reward function achieves two goals: 1) If the original action $u_1$ is safe and the AG passes $u_1$ through (i.e., $u = u_1$), then the modified reward $\tilde{r}(x,u_1)$ is equal to the original reward $r(x,u)$.
+2) If the original action $u_1$ is unsafe and the AG adjusts $u_1$ to another action $u$, then the algorithm is informed by the penalty and will learn not to choose the unsafe action $u_1$ at the state $x$.